 2011-12: Roy skated in 63 games for the re-located and re-named Blainville-Boisbriand Armada in his first full QMJHL season.
 He scored 17 goals with 22 assists and was +26 with 29 penalty minutes.
 The Armada finished first in the West Division and reached the second round in the playoffs.
 Roy scored 6 goals with 8 assists and was +11 with 14 penalty minutes in 11 playoff games.

-2012-13: Roy was the Armada's third-leading scorer in his second season as Blainville-Boisbriand again finished first in the West Division.
+2012-13: Roy was the Armada’s third-leading scorer in his second season as Blainville-Boisbriand again finished first in the West Division.
 He scored 29 goals with 38 assists and was +12 with 68 penalty minutes in 65 games.
 The Armada reached the playoff semifinals and Roy scored 6 goals with 13 assists, finishing +4 with 10 penalty minutes, in 15 playoff games.
-He was ranked 54th amongst North American skaters in Central Scouting's final rankings prior to the 2013 NHL Draft.
+He was ranked 54th amongst North American skaters in the Central Scouting final rankings and was selected by Edmonton in the second round (56th overall) in the 2013 NHL Draft.

-At 6’0 and 174 pounds Roy is not huge, but is known as a hard-working player that is willing to dig deep into tough areas of the ice and is not without offensive talent.
-Roy’s main strength is his skating ability, which will aid in making him a great two-way player as he can power through traffic in the neutral zone quite easily.
+Roy has the ideal height of an NHL center with a high level of natural skill and talent but will need added strength and bulk to compete at the NHL level.
+He is willing to dig deep into tough areas of the ice when it comes to creating scoring chances but that doesn’t always translate to 100 percent effort on every shift.
+He will need to continue to hone his two-way game and responsibility in his own end to have success at the pro level.
+Roy’s main strength is his skating ability, as he can power through traffic in the neutral zone quite easily.
 His quick skating and desire to dig deep into the corners sometimes work to his detriment however, as he is sometimes caught out of position in his own end.
-He has a decent shot from the slot and is often a major contributor to the Armada’s powerplay unit.
+He has a decent shot which makes him valuable on the power play.